-7 Ways the Gig Economy is Changing the Face of Business
+7 Ways the Gig Economy Business Model is Transforming Work & Operations

 The gig economy is transforming business for all parties involved.
 It’s one of the first times disruptive technology is truly benefiting everyone at the table.

 Upwork, one of the leading digital platforms in the world, estimates that by 2027, there will be 86.5 million freelancers globally.
 The majority of the workers in the United States will be self-employed by then.
 That’s a whole bunch of people calling the shots!

 They’re not the only happy campers.
 Companies big and small are reaping the benefits of this alternative workforce saving time, money, and forever altering the relationship between employer and employee.

 Secret: it’s not just millennials.
 Besides the companies hiring, who else is sticking their hands in the honeypot?
 It doesn’t take much to freelance, and independent workers find themselves wearing many hats.
 A few of the terms that apply to this vertical are:

 - Independent contractors and/or professionals

 - Temps (temporary contract workers)